pashish093/graduation-ceremony-probablity/README.md

 # Run a code

 To Run a code , simply run python main.py in your terminal.
-Make sure python is installed in your machine.
+Make sure Python is installed on your machine.
-Version used : Python 3.8
+The version used: Python 3.8

-It will ask for user input for Nth day, Make sure its a integer value.
+It will ask for user input for the Nth day, Make sure its an integer value.

 # Code Flow